Trump Upsets Republican Strategy to Avoid Shutdown

 With a possible government shutdown looming this weekend, the House had planned to vote late Thursday on a stopgap spending bill that would keep government funding flowing to Feb.
 16 as delicate negotiations continue to protect young, undocumented immigrants brought illegally as children from deportation.

-Republican leaders have spent the week pressuring Democrats to vote for the spending bill, arguing that opposing it would effectively block a six-year extension of the children’s health program, attached to the spending bill as a sweetener for lawmakers in both parties.
+The president’s tweet only added to the confusion.
+Republican leaders had spent Wednesday pressuring Democrats to vote for the spending bill, arguing that opposing it would effectively block a six-year extension of the children’s health program, attached to the spending bill as a sweetener for lawmakers in both parties.

 Speaker Paul D. Ryan of Wisconsin said on Wednesday that it would be “unconscionable” for Democrats to oppose funding for CHIP with a “no” vote on the short-term spending bill.

-Even if the House manages to pass the bill, the Senate would still need to give its approval in order to avert a shutdown early Saturday morning, and at least nine Democrats are needed to overcome an expected filibuster.
+Even if the House manages to pass the bill, the Senate would still need to give its approval in order to avert a shutdown early Saturday morning, and Democrats will be needed to overcome an expected filibuster.
+Eighteen members of the Senate Democratic caucus voted for the last stopgap measure in December.
+But several of them have already said they would oppose the latest bill or have suggested they were leaning in that direction, including Warner, Kaine, Sen. Angus King of Maine and Sen. Jon Tester of Montana.

 Why the president suddenly undercut Republican arguments was not immediately clear.
 On Wednesday, the Trump administration released an official statement endorsing the stopgap measure, including the extension of funding for CHIP.